 What’s the Difference Between Pet Insurance and Pet Wellness Plans?

 For first-time owners, it’s easy to get confused between pet insurance and pet wellness plans.
 They may sound like two different names for the same thing, but that couldn’t be further from the truth.

 Pet wellness plans will cover planned costs, such as vaccinations and neutering.
-Many families have purchased pet wellness plans only to discover that when their puppy needs surgery their plan doesn’t cover it.
+Many families have purchased pet wellness plans after their puppy adoption only to discover that when their puppy needs surgery their plan doesn’t cover it.

 Recommended Pet Insurance Plans

 I spent numerous hours deciding on a pet insurance plan for our puppy Hoss.
 I researched on Reddit, Facebook, pet blogs, and anywhere else I could find personal feedback from other dog owners about pet insurance plans.